+I love to visit Florida to see plants, especially unusual ones like these air plants.
 I just returned from my more-or-less annual visit to my folks in Naples, Fla., and after six days in the sun, I’m ready to face down the rest of winter.

 The weather this winter has been cool in southwest Florida, just like the rest of the country.
 You can see marks of it on the edges of leaves that clearly were nipped by frost.
 Many blooming plants are behind their usual schedule as well.
 Despite that, it was great to see the tropical hibiscus, palm trees, blooming bougainvillea, and the lush pots of annuals that are everywhere.